gitter-badger/RigoFunc.XDoc/README.md

-# RigoFunc.Xdoc
+# RigoFunc.XDoc
 This repo contains the library that enables an application to read XML comments at run time.
 This feature will be very useful for developers those's mother language isn't
 English, such as Chinese for China, Japanese for Japan.

-*This library only .NET CORE compatiblity (developed using .NET CORE)*
+*This library only .NET CORE compatibility (developed using .NET CORE)*

 # How to use
-The following codes assume be developed by Chinese developer.
+The following code assumes be developed by Chinese developer.

 ## ViewModels
 ```C#